Lachanophobia/TSharp.UnitOfWorkGenerator.EFCore/README.md

 Now, why you may need the BaseEntity??
 Because this gives you the flexibility to have some generics properties for all your dbEntities.

-A very common scenario is that you can have some properties like CreatedDate, UpdateDate, CreatedBy, UpdateBy etc. and you want to generalise the population of these.
+A very common scenario is that you can have some properties like CreatedDate, UpdatedDate, CreatedBy, UpdateBy etc. and you want to generalise the population of these.

 **Here is an example how you can achieve this:**